HomeGardening GuideSlug Prevention | How to Prevent Slugs and Snails in the Garden

 4. Wet Wooden Logs and Stones

 As slugs seek shelter on the go, wet wood logs or the shade of large stones become their hanging-out spot.
-The moisture in such surfaces attracts them, where they settle in the gaps and the shade of the rocks.
+The moisture in such surfaces attracts them, and they settle in the gaps and the shade of the rocks.

 5. Overgrown Grass